Features

 Options

-# Seed all locales
+# Seed all locales (via API, requires dev server running)

-# Seed specific locale
+# Seed from a specific layer only

 Default Locale Configuration